solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 - Vite
 - PostCSS

+//TBD: Do we keep them and apply them even thought the nome does not come from the SOLID principles?
 ## SOLID Design Principles in Software Development

 [SOLID](https://www.freecodecamp.org/news/solid-design-principles-in-software-development/) is a set of five design principles that aid in designing robust, testable, extensible, and maintainable object-oriented software systems.
 Each principle addresses specific challenges in software development.